xr-lab-ucacue/Academic-Assistant/README.md

 ![FinalDiagram](https://github.com/xr-lab-ucacue/Academic-Assistant/assets/73256134/2b5e65e4-97ac-4dd6-bf64-22ddd60fb70f)

-We hope this interface will simplify the management of academic queries and improve the user experience when interacting with academic documents!
+This interface will simplify the management of academic queries and improve the user experience when interacting with academic documents!
 If you have any questions or suggestions, please do not hesitate to contact us.

 Team Developers:

 Pedro Alvarez
 Sebastian Quevedo